hadjiprocopis/containers/README.md

 	public static void main(String args[]){
 		SparseArray<InsertData1> spa = new SparseArray<InsertData1>(
 			"a sparse array",
+			// 2 dimensions, 10 bins in each dim
 			new int[]{10, 10},
-			InsertData1.class
+			// this is the data type to insert InsertData1.class
 		);
 		int     i, j;